konopat/Wotrack/README.md

 ```
 ![App gif preview](https://github.com/konopat/Wotrack/blob/3a270d845d91d1571033ac00f567060c1450501c/iconSet.gif)

-You can change the default icon set with your own in Contants.swift file
+You can change the default icon set with your own in Constants.swift file

 ```
 struct Icons {